hypeboard/mutex-legacy/README.md

 The output of `mdb_dump -s blocks <path to blockchain dir>` and `mdb_dump -s block_info <path to blockchain dir>` is useful for indicating whether blocks and block_info contain the same keys.

 These records are dumped as hex data, where the first line is the key and the second line is the data.

+# Known Issues

+## Protocols

+### Socket-based

+Because of the nature of the socket-based protocols that drive monero, certain protocol weaknesses are somewhat unavoidable at this time.
+While these weaknesses can theoretically be fully mitigated, the effort required (the means) may not justify the ends.
+As such, please consider taking the following precautions if you are a monero node operator:

+- Run `monerod` on a "secured" machine.
+If operational security is not your forte, at a very minimum, have a dedicated a computer running `monerod` and **do not** browse the web, use email clients, or use any other potentially harmful apps on your `monerod` machine. **Do not click links or load URL/MUA content on the same machine**.
+Doing so may potentially exploit weaknesses in commands which accept "localhost" and "127.0.0.1".
+- If you plan on hosting a public "remote" node, start `monerod` with `--restricted-rpc`.
+This is a must.

+### Blockchain-based

+Certain blockchain "features" can be considered "bugs" if misused correctly.
+Consequently, please consider the following:

+- When receiving monero, be aware that it may be locked for an arbitrary time if the sender elected to, preventing you from spending that monero until the lock time expires.
+You may want to hold off acting upon such a transaction until the unlock time lapses.
+To get a sense of that time, you can consider the remaining blocktime until unlock as seen in the `show_transfers` command.